ngs-docs/2015-angus-paper/2015-angus-paper.md

 * Funding.

-* swtich to software carpentry in 2015; comments by students about ramping up.
+* switch to software carpentry in 2015; comments by students about ramping up.

 * can we scale?

-* graph of applicant nmbers
+* graph of applicant numbers

 * categories of applicants! who are “attendees”?